These are the best pre-Black Friday deals on AirPods right now

 This article is frequently updated to reflect current pricing.

-Discuss: Best early Black Friday AirPods deals: AirPods Pro are back to $200 at Amazon, $99 AirPods coming to Walmart on Nov.
+Discuss: Best early Black Friday AirPods deals: AirPods Pro down to $195 at Woot, $99 AirPods coming to Walmart Nov.
 4

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.